sr-bioin/microbe_next/README.md

 3).
 Trimmomatic: Used to remove adapter sequences, low-quality bases, and low-quality reads from sequencing reads.
 You can find more information and usage instructions on the Trimmomatic GitHub.

 4).
 Kraken 2 is the newest version of Kraken, a taxonomic classification system using exact k-mer matches to achieve high accuracy and fast classification speeds.
 This classifier matches each k-mer within a query sequence to the lowest common ancestor (LCA) of all genomes containing the given k-mer.
 For more information, please visit the Kraken 2 website.

 5).
 SPAdes is a versatile toolkit designed for assembly and analysis of sequencing data.
 For more information, please visit the Spades website.

-4).
+6).
 Prokka is a software tool to annotate bacterial, archaeal and viral genomes quickly and produce standards-compliant output files.
 For more information, please visit the Prokka website.

+7).QUAST (QUality ASsessment Tool) evaluates genome/metagenome assemblies by computing various metrics and works both with and without reference genomes.For more information, please visit the Quast website.

+8).